 English Pointers are generally healthy dogs, but they still have a risk of developing certain diseases.
-Their average lifespan is 12 to 15 years.
+Their average life expectancy is 12 to 15 years.
 Unlike some other breeds, in which health issues start to appear at an early age, in English Pointers it happens somewhat later.
 In order to inform you about the potential problems, we have compiled a list of health issues that have been reported in this breed.

-The health issues that have been reported in English Pointers so far:
+The health issues that have been reported in English Pointers so far are the following: